Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 How many days per week should I work out?

-Beginners: 3 days/week with rest days between sessions Intermediate: 4 days/week (can split push/pull/legs/full-body) Advanced: 5 days/week with planned deload weeks
+Beginners: 3 days/week with rest days between sessions Intermediate: 4 days/week (push/pull/legs or upper/lower split) Advanced: 5 days/week with planned deload weeks every 4–6 weeks

 What if I have no space at home?